BjornWilliams/DocsVersaTul/docs/source/index.rst

 **VersaTul** (/Versa 'Tool/) Collection Libraries is a collection of frequently used functionality that can be reused across a multitudes of DOTNET projects.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`home` section for further information.

 .. note::